-If the body decides it will consider motions for division, as described in the preceding paragraph, then a specific motion for division is in order.
-The motion should specify which operative paragraph(s) the proposer wishes to delete from the resolution.
-If there is no objection to a specific motion for division, the motion will be adopted and the paragraph(s) deleted.
+The motion should specify which operative paragraph the proposer wishes to delete from the resolution.
+If there is no objection to a specific motion for division, the motion will be adopted and the paragraph deleted.
 If an objection is made, the motion shall be voted upon.
 Debate will consist of two speakers in favor of the motion, including the proposer, and two against.
 After debate, the motion shall be immediately put to the vote; it requires a simple majority to pass.
 The Chair may limit the time allowed to speakers.
 After the first specific motion for division is considered, additional specific motions are in order and will be handled in the same manner as the first.
 Only one such motion may be on the floor at any one time.
+When voting on a motion to divide, a motion for a P-21 is not in order.